Jing-Gu/dev-journal/docs/programming fondations/oop.md

 }
 ```

-You may also want some attributes to be read-only from the outside, which means you only define a getter but not a setter.
+We may also want some attributes to be read-only from the outside, which means we only define a getter but not a setter.
 The variable can be only referenced but not changed.

 ### Inheritance
 Inheritance allows us to create class hierarchies where classes inherit properties and behaviors from other classes.
 The class that inherits the properties is called the **subclass** or child class.
 The class that's being inherited from is called the **superclass** or the parent class.
 That's to say, the subclass inherits from the superclass.

+Typically we think of one class inheriting from another if they share an IS-A relationship.
+For example, if a cat is an animal, then a cat should inherit from the animal class.
+We can extend this further with other types of animals.
+In each case, we're reusing the implementation of the classes we inherit from.

 Benefits of inheritance
 - Promote code reusibility, avoid duplicating code in two different places